-The Environmental Protection

-Agency (EPA) prescribes

-regulations which limit the amount

-of certain contaminants in water

-provided by public water systems.

-The Food and Drug Administration

-(FDA) prescribes regulations for

-bottled water.
-All of Cottage

-Grove's drinking water is properly

-and professionally treated before it is distributed to the consumer.
-The City's water treatment plant operators are state certified and complete required educational courses to maintain certification annually and to assure technical competence in the most recent advances in water treatment.
+The Environmental Protection Agency (EPA) prescribes regulations which limit the amounts of certain contaminants in water provided by public water systems.
+The Food and Drug Administration (FDA) prescribes regulations for bottled water.
+All of Cottage Grove's drinking water is properly and professionally treated before it is distributed to the consumer.

 The City of Cottage Grove recognizes the importance of identifying contaminants in the water.
 With the aid of online process analyzers, the operators continuously monitor both onsite and remotely the water treatment process 24 hours a day, seven days a week, 365 days a year.